 Figure 8.1 The convective boundary layers for natural convection and film condensation.
-In both sketches, but particularly in that for film condensation, the y-coordinate has been stretched making each layer look thicker than it really is.
+In both sketches, but particularly in that for film condensation, the $\gamma$ -coordinate has been stretched making each layer look thicker than it really is.

-8.2 The nature of the problems of film condensation and of natural convection
+8.2 The nature of film condensation and of natural convection